Vomitblood/pokerust/README.md

 ## Say

 - Pokemonsay, inspired by cowsay.
-Pipe text into it or use `--text` to make a Pokemon say it.
+Use `rustmon say --text` and pipe text into it to make a Pokemon say it.

 ## Credits